STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 7. It is very difficult to maintain the blackness of the upper edges once they wear.
 You will either need to check them and likely touch them up every few weeks or just have them replaced.

-The lifespan of the arm retzuah is 5-10 years while the head retzuah may last up to twice as long.
-Do not play around with the mitzvah.
-If the strap requires regular touching up just replace it.
 For the sake of simplicity and brevity and because all opinions require that the retzuah be completely black in order to be preferably kosher I have not discussed when the retzuah lacks paint and may still be considered not preferably kosher.

 Problem B:

 1. The retzuah does not meet the minimal width of 9mm and preferably 10/11mm.
 Sepharadim, Chabad and those who follow the measurements of Rav Avraham Chaim Naeh may rely on a preferable width of 10mm.
 There are opinions that even less than 9mm the tefillin may be used if there is no other option.
-(See image below.)

 Cause B: